BillJr99/Ursinus-CS376/_pages/Assignments/asmt-threads.md

 Similarly, be sure to lock the mutex any time you update a shared variable.
 That includes the linked list!
 You can lock and unlock before and after calling `push` or `remove` from your linked list, using the shared mutex you had used previously.

+### Logging

+It's a good idea to put print statements in your program to log what your threads do.
+I like to add them before and after my mutex lock and unlock calls.
+I suggest adding an `int id` to your `ThreadData` structure, and set `threadData[i].id = i` when you create your threads.
+That way, you can `printf` the `data->id` field in your log messages inside your thread function!

 ## Part 3: Makefile

 Write a makefile to compile and run your programs.
 You may write separate makefiles for each program, if you prefer, but each should have a target to build the program, and one to run/test the program.